mskf3000/Tutorials-and-Cheat-Sheets/Monit.md

     sudo service monit restart

-#### Create a custom Monit Apache status monitoring rule.
+#### Ubuntu 12.04: Create a custom Monit Apache status monitoring rule.

-First, check to see if the `apache2.pid` file exists:
+Check to see if the `apache2.pid` file exists like this:

     ls -la /var/run/apache2.pid